 Watch directly on youtube

-3D: 3 Methods for 3D text.compo, 3D Masks (on stuff).compo, Spherical Camera and Skybox (with 3d text).compo and Displace (with Custom Functions).compo.
+3D: 3 Methods for 3D text.compo, 3D Masks (on stuff).compo, Physically Based Rendering.compo, NEW - Material Bank.compo and Spherical Camera and Skybox (with 3d text).compo.

 3D Position - A position in 3D space stored in meters

 Renderer Depth Settings - Settings that affect how a renderer uses the depth-buffer